NSS-SE-Jumpstart/curriculum/sessions/session2/prework/if_statements.md

 if best_color == "green":
     print("Green is the right answer.
 Good job.")
 else:
     print("What?
-Why didn't you sey 'green'?
+Why didn't you say 'green'?
 You need help.")
 ```

 When this code runs, one of two things will happen.